 Hydrangeas can be planted at almost any time of year, except when the ground is frozen in winter.
 Plant your hydrangeas at the depth they're at in their pot.
 Be sure to look at the guidelines on the plant tag to be sure that you space the plants properly.
 Some hydrangea varieties, like oakleaf hydrangea, get quite large, while others are bred to be dwarves.
 When it comes to hydrangea soil, be sure that you're planting your shrub in a pourous, moist soil.

 Interested in growing Vanilla Strawberry hydrangea?
 See our planting guide.

 When pruning a hydrangea, it's best to take off no more than one-third of the plant at any one time.
 Your objective also determines how you prune it.
 If you are just doing some shaping of plants that are too tall, you want to take the top growth down a little.
 If you need to do a severe pruning or rejuvenate the plant, you may want to take the branches all the way down to near the ground.

 Pee Gee hydrangea (Hydrangea paniculata, which includes varieties such as 'Limelight') as well as smooth hydrangea (Hydrangea arborescens, also called seven bark and best known for the variety 'Annabelle') bloom on new wood.
 Timing for the pruning of these types of hydrangea is not as critical—you can prune in winter or early spring and they will grow and flower in the same season.

 Big leaf, or mophead, hydrangea (Hydrangea macrophylla) and oakleaf hydrangea (Hydrangea quercifolia) both bloom on the previous season's growth.
-"If you prune these at the wrong time of the year, they either won't flower or will flower sporadically," says Simeone.
-These should be pruned soon after flowering in summer, and never too severely—less than one-third of the plant at any one time, Simeone says.
+If you prune these at the wrong time of the year, they either won't flower or will flower sporadically.
+They should be pruned soon after flowering in summer, and never too severely—less than one-third of the plant at any one time.